osushibui/website-docs/README.md

 # website-docs

+## TLDR of below: WE NEED TRANSLATORS TO TRANSLATE OUR DOCS FROM ENGLISH TO OTHER LANGUAGES.
+Instructions on how to contribute are below, if you don't know how to make pull requests, though.

 A repository containing the documentation available at the Ripple website on https://shibui.pw/doc.
 This is made mainly for translation purposes.
 Typo fixes are welcome even if you're not part of the translation team.

 ## How to create new files